He Tried Everything to Quit Porn—But Failed

 5 min read

-As a certified sex addiction therapist in Fort Worth, I once sat down for individual therapy with Jerry (a pseudonym), who has battled sexual compulsivity all his life.
-Despite attending therapy, participating in a support group, and educating himself over the past four months, Jerry continues to relapse into pornography use twice a week, burdened by intense feelings of shame.
-During our session, Jerry expressed his frustration, "Look, I know it hurts my wife, God, and myself.
+As a certified sex addiction therapist who practices faith-based therapy in Fort Worth, I once sat down for individual therapy with Jerry (this story is a composite of several clients, with names and details changed to protect privacy), who has struggled with compulsive sexual behavior throughout his young adult life.
+Despite participating in a sex addiction treatment program that included individual therapy, support groups, family and couples therapy, and self-education over the past four months, Jerry continued to relapse into pornography use twice a week and feels burdened by intense feelings of shame.
+During our session, Jerry expressed his frustration: "Look, I know it hurts my wife, God, and myself.
 I understand I have relationship issues with others.
-I've made progress in confession with you, and we've created a treatment plan.
+I've made progress in confession with you, and we've created a treatment plan for my pornography addiction that includes coping mechanisms, Covenant Eyes, Sex Addicts Anonymous, and trauma therapy that addresses with my sexual trauma.
 I've been using accountability software since we started meeting, yet I still struggle.
 What’s wrong with me?"
 How would you guide Jerry in addressing his compulsive behavior?
 Would you suggest he doesn’t fully grasp the consequences of his actions because he persists in them?
-Would you encourage him to focus more on the emotional pain it's causing to truly feel it even if it leads to overwhelming feelings?
-Or could it be that emphasizing the pain of addiction whether it be substance abuse or porn addiction might be part of the problem?
+Would you encourage him to focus more on the emotional pain caused by his pornography issues?
+Or could it be that emphasizing the pain of addiction—whether related to substance abuse or pornography—fails to address the underlying issues?

 Pain Avoidance in Porn Addiction Recovery

-Many individuals struggling with sexual behavior, unless in denial, are aware of how their addictive behavior impacts their personal lives.
-As a Christian counselor specializing in pornography addiction, I rarely need to persuade them of the negative consequences—be it financial, relational, emotional distress, legal consequences, destructive behaviors, professional life issues, or spiritual—that their addiction incurs.
-Most have become so cognizant of these repercussions that they're willing to endure the discomfort of attending counseling sessions or worse try to make it a hidden struggle which create additional strain in relationships with more emotional pain.
-They often fall into the mindset that overcoming porn addiction and achieving personal growth means concentrating only on steering clear of its negative consequences.
+Many individuals struggling with sex addiction issues—unless in denial—are aware of how their internet pornography negatively impacts their personal lives causing mental health problems.
+They can spend more time in the fantasy world instead of tending to their responsibilities.
+As a Christian counselor specializing in porn addiction, I rarely need to persuade them of the negative consequences—be it financial, psychiatric disorders, relational, emotional dysregulation, legal consequences, destructive behaviors, sexually transmitted diseases, mental disorders, substance use disorder, professional life issues, or spiritual—that their addiction incurs.
+Most have become so cognizant of these repercussions that they're willing to endure the discomfort of attending porn addiction counseling, sexual trauma therapy, or worse, try to keep it a hidden struggle—which create additional relationship trauma and social isolation.
+They often fall into the mindset that overcoming internet pornography addiction and achieving personal growth means concentrating only on simply avoiding its negative consequences.
 In essence, their entire path of growth hinges on preventing future pain from the addictive behavior.
-However, the issue lies in the fact that despite this awareness, many addicts are unable to stop.
-The deep pain of sexual addiction may propel them toward counseling, support groups, or bible studies, but for how long will the avoidance of pain serve as a sustainable motivator?
+However, the issue lies in the fact that despite this awareness, many addicts are unable to stop their addictive behaviors.
+The deep pain of sex addiction may propel them toward counseling, support groups, group therapy, or bible studies, but for how long can pain avoidance truly sustain recovery?
 Can a fulfilling life be built solely on sidestepping pain?

 The Pleasure of Pornography and Sex Addiction

-Focusing solely on pain avoidance in tackling sex addiction overlooks a crucial perspective that leads to long-term recovery.
-The Bible offers an alternative view, highlighting that, "For we ourselves once were foolish, ignorant, led astray, slaves of various passions and pleasures…" (Titus 3:3).
-This viewpoint underscores that the lure into addiction and subsequent enslavement is tied to the pleasure it provides (James 1:14).
-Even though this pleasure is temporary (Hebrews 11:25) and accompanied by painful consequences, it remains enticing.
-To effectively combat the grip of pornography and sexual sin in daily life, it's essential to address the allure it holds.
-For addiction to lose its hold, the initial pleasure must lose its appeal.
+Focusing solely on avoiding pain in tackling internet porn addiction overlooks a crucial perspective that leads to long-term recovery.
+The Bible offers an alternative view, highlighting that: "For we ourselves once were foolish, ignorant, led astray, slaves of various passions and pleasures…" (Titus 3:3).
+This viewpoint underscores that the lure into addictive behaviors and subsequent enslavement is tied to the pleasure it provides (James 1:14).
+Even though this pleasure is temporary (Hebrews 11:25) and followed by painful consequences, it still remains enticing.
+To effectively combat the grip of addictive behaviors and sexual sin in daily life, it's essential to address the allure it holds.
+For sex addiction to lose its hold, the initial pleasure must lose its appeal.
 It is the only way to cultivate healthy relationships and a happy life.

 Finding Freedom: A More Joyful Life of Fulfillment In Christ